energywebfoundation/challenge/applications/microgrid.md

 # Additional Information
 We already developed a [PoC dApp](https://github.com/saahilshangle/microgrid-blockchain) for P2P energy sharing on an ethereum test net over the course of the past 4 months.
 In mid-May we had the opportunity to [present](https://docs.google.com/presentation/d/1NNWVx2BMPqyycyE4lmdhekEvGsu1hgPRqYgJBBLIQYQ/edit?usp=sharing) our work to Sam Hartnett, EWF Research & Market Development Manager, who encouraged us to apply.
 Our team is enthusiastic about the sector and this project, and believe that the EW-DOS infrastructure would the ideal backbone for our platform.
 While EWF has made great progress globally already, we are particularly interested in penetrating the U.S. energy market and navigating the regulations and existing monopoly set up.

-Some next steps for our team include:
+Some key improvements from our PoC include:
-* MicroGrid API: Code refactoring into a more Service Oriented Architecture (SOA), so as to ease the implementation of simplified APIs to expose grid congestion data, core metrics, audit information etc.
+* **MicroGrid API**: Code refactoring into a more Service Oriented Architecture (SOA), so as to ease the implementation of simplified APIs to expose grid congestion data, core metrics, audit information etc.
-* Audit Dashboard: In order for grid/infrastructure owners such as PG&E to effectively audit our blockchain's record and prevent against double-charging MicroGrid users, their staff will need user-friendly dashboards to monitor all financial transactions across our network.
+* **Audit Dashboard**: In order for grid/infrastructure owners such as PG&E to effectively audit our blockchain's record and prevent against double-charging MicroGrid users, their staff will need user-friendly dashboards to monitor all financial transactions across our network.
-* Sensor Integration: Building and/or purchasing the hardware and sensors needed to accurately meter the electricity flow in and out of households/batteries, and writing the necessary IoT scripts to communicate seamlessly with our smart contract.
+* **Sensor Integration**: Building and/or purchasing the hardware and sensors needed to accurately meter the electricity flow in and out of households/batteries, and writing the necessary IoT scripts to communicate seamlessly with our smart contract.
-* Automation: Lifting the burden of daily/weekly energy trading off the shoulders of users by automating matching buyers/vendors and executing transactions according to configurable trading agents.
+* **Automation**: Lifting the burden of daily/weekly energy trading off the shoulders of users by automating matching buyers/vendors and executing transactions according to configurable trading agents.
-* Simulation: Designing the user/grid simulations needed to model grid congestion, user activity, time, etc. in order to stress test our software and its capabilities before releasing to production.
+* **Simulation**: Designing the user/grid simulations needed to model grid congestion, user activity, time, etc. in order to stress test our software and its capabilities before releasing to production.
-* Tokenization: Migrating to EWT as a store of value.
+* **Tokenization**: Migrating to EWT as a store of value.